icascudo/RMFE/README.md

  - **Examples:**
- A test file for the functions defined in files/twostepRMFE.sage can be found in files/ Precomputed generator matrices and diverse data used for several articles can be found in folder files/output_data.
+ A test file for the functions defined in files/twostepRMFE.sage can be found in files/ Precomputed generator matrices and diverse data used for several articles, especially [CG21], can be found in folder files/output_data.
 They have been created with the file /files/matrices.sage.
 TODO: Explanation of the different files.

 **Some References:**
  - [BMN17] (https://eprint.iacr.org/2018/395) Block, Maji, Nguyen: Secure computation with constant communication overhead using multiplication embeddings.
 Indocrypt 18.
  - [CCXY18] (https://eprint.iacr.org/2018/429.pdf) Cascudo, Cramer, Xing, Yuan: Amortized Complexity of Information-Theoretically Secure MPC Revisited.
 Crypto 18.
  - [CG20] (https://eprint.iacr.org/2020/162.pdf) Cascudo, Gundersen: A Secret-Sharing Based MPC Protocol for Boolean Circuits with Good Amortized Complexity.
 TCC 20.
  - [PS21] (https://eprint.iacr.org/2020/1412.pdf) Polychroniadou, Song: Constant-Overhead Unconditionally Secure Multiparty Computation over Binary Fields.
 Eurocrypt 21.
- - [CG21] Cascudo, Giunta.
-Ongoing work.
+ - [CG21] (https://eprint.iacr.org/2021/694) Cascudo, Giunta: On Interactive Oracle Proofs for Boolean R1CS Statements.
+Preprint, May 2021.